Travel to Dallas Texas: A Texan’s Guide to Exploring

 The easiest way to get there is to put the address for The Joule Hotel in GPS.
 The Eye is directly across from the hotel.

-Unique Things To Do in Dallas, Texas
+Unique Things To Do in Dallas Texas

 Here are some of Dallas’ less-visited attractions.

-Graves of Bonnie Parker and Clyde Barrow
+Grave of Bonnie and Clyde

 The grave of Bonnie Parker at Crown Hill Memorial Park.